Skip to main content

 The following links will help to explain and guide landowners through the development process:

 1. Application Process Overview2.
-Application Contents and Instructions3.
+Application Contents & Instructions3.
 Application Form

 This application form is used for all types of permits requested, including docks, erosion protection devices/seawalls, decks, homes and related structures.
 This same form is also used for remodels/repairs/additional to existing permitted facilities.